Careers

 Job Openings

-Summary: At 5.5 hours per week over 12 weeks, Fellows will assist Organizing Department staff supporting capacity development and volunteer recruitment for teams nationwide.
-Fellows will learn and hone vital organizing skills with the support of seasoned campaign operatives with a combined three decades of experience in advocacy and electoral organizing.
+At 12 hours per week over 13 weeks, Fellows will assist Organizing Department staff in supporting capacity development and volunteer recruitment for Sister District teams nationwide.
+Fellows will learn and hone vital organizing skills with the support of seasoned campaign operatives experienced in electoral organizing.
 All work is performed via remote communication using Google Suite, phone, Zoom conference calls, Slack, email, and text.
 The specific work schedule is flexible.
+This fellowship pays a stipend in the amount of $3,120.

 GOTV Fellow (Get Out To Vote!)